ohthehugemanatee/dcon-nashville-prenote/presentation.md

-Hey I didn’t mean

-To cause a big scene
+Hey I didn’t mean to cause a big scene

 Just wait ‘till I rewrite this class

 ‘Cuz sooner or later

 I’ll be back in the code

 And you can kiss my SaaS!

-Well I got friends in low basements

-Where the admins lurk

-And a cron takes a backup every day

-So we’ll be okay!

-Now I’ve been to some nerdy places

-But that server room’s a geek oasis

-Oh, I’ve got friends in low basements